What should I consider before December 31 to minimize my tax burden?

 Your strategy for medical expenses and miscellaneous itemized deductions may be quite different.
 Medical expenses are only deductible to the extent they exceed 7.5 percent of adjusted gross income.
 Miscellaneous itemized deductions are only deductible to the extent they exceed 2 percent of your adjusted gross income.
 Because of this, you may want to adopt a bunching strategy.

-If instead, you delay paying all your medical expenses until 2005, (your Doctor will understand), your total deduction for both years is $12,500 (i.e. $20,000 – $7,500).
+If instead, you delay paying all your medical expenses until the following year, (your Doctor will understand), your total deduction for both years is $12,500 (i.e. $20,000 – $7,500).
 By bunching your expenses in one year, more of the expenses are deductible because your don’t have to meet the $7,500 threshold twice.

 Estimated Tax Payments.
 One way to minimize your tax burden is to minimize your penalties for failure to pay sufficient estimated tax payments.
 Often, individuals starting new businesses get into tax trouble because they no longer are making withholding payments, since they quit their job, and they are incurring a new self employment tax up to 15.3 percent.
 Even if they make a sufficient tax payment on January 15th, they will likely still end up with a penalty because the IRS wants them to make even payments throughout the year.
 The answer may lie in increasing federal withholding on your spouse’s income or on your income as an employee of your own business.
 Payments made through withholding from your paycheck are treated as paid equally throughout the year.
 This allows you to make up for underpaid estimated tax payments retroactively.

-Call us if you need advise from a good tax accountant.
+Call us if you need advice from a good tax accountant.
 We serve Seattle, Bellevue and the surrounding area.